commercetools/commercetools-sunrise-theme/README.md

 `grunt publish` to publish the generated site to GitHub Pages (requires $GH_TOKEN)

-`grunt release-[patch|minor|major]` to release the current version to the Maven Bintray repository and prepare a new version (requires commercetools-bintray repository ID in settings.xml)
+`grunt release-[patch|minor|major]` to release the current version to the Maven Bintray repository and prepare a new version (requires commercetools-bintray repository ID in Maven's settings.xml)

 Notice you can always add `--verbose` and/or `--debug` to any command in order to obtain more information.